 He buys the use of her body, including her vagina, rectum, mouth, and breasts.
 This is the core of prostitution.
 This is not a service: rather he is renting the use of her body.

 This autobiographical art, from the “Brothel Girl” Tumblr blog, brilliantly captures the reality of prostitution.
 As we go through, notice the expression on her face.

 While he’s using her, she has to pretend she’s enjoying it, or she has to act out his fantasy, and she has to pretend she thinks he’s great.
-No matter what she’s actually thinking or feeling, she has to maintain this pretence.
+No matter what she’s actually thinking or feeling, she has to maintain this pretense.

 This is part of the deal.
 Part of what he’s buying.